bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bergman.md

 9. Developed the theory of positive definite compact operators, using a class of Bergman spaces.
 10. Proved a theorem which became known as the Bergman's theorem.

-Born 5 May1895, Częstochowa, Russian Empire (now Poland).
+Born 5 May 1895, Częstochowa, Russian Empire (now Poland).
 Died 6 June 1977, Palo Alto, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bergman/)